jwodder/doapi/api.md

   already off?
 - What happens if two droplets both named `foo.managed.domain` are created?
 - How are error responses structured?
+- What is the `resource_id` of an action associated with a floating IP?

 # Other notes